 - A "gulp" or small amount of cider should be poured into a narrow glass from a height of around 30 cm or three feet.
 This aerates the cider, enhancing the bouquet and the natural carbonation, and is called "throwing" the Cider, which produces the gas Spaniards call "estrella" (star).
-Here is a page that documents the correct way of Throwing the Cider.
+Here is a page that documents the tradition of Throwing the Cider.

 - This should be consumed at once.

 - If there are dregs, you can consume them or dump them out on the floor (some siderias have special drains for this--that's why a sideria is separate from the bar in most establishments offering both.)

 - You order a cider, which usually comes in a 750 ml bottle like a bottle of wine.

 - The waiter will open the bottle, then probably go to a special "pouring station" where he will pour a glass and bring it to you.

 - You will repeat this (sometimes having to nod at the glass when you want another) until you've had enough or the bottle is down to the dregs.

 - Some places will just set a bucket at the side of your table without offering further assistance beyond uncorking the cider.
 You're on your own with the pour if this happens.